leahpattison/Sensing-IOT/README.md

 </h4>

 <p align="center">
-	<sub>A project exploring the effect of weather on music taste. </sub>
+	<sub>A project exploring the effect of weather on music taste utilising the Spotify and DarkSky API's. </sub>
 </p>
 <br>
 <p align="center">